jaszhou1/sourcemem_online/notes/deploying-experiment-to-gcloud.md

 The second thing that the `deploy` command does is sets up the newly uploaded version of the code to be the location where incoming traffic will be routed.
 This is part of what actually occurs within the App
-Engine:

-although writing the Python script might seem to indicate that a single interpreter will be handling all requests in the system as they come in, these

-This is the essential (software) part of scaling
+Engine: although writing the Python script might seem to indicate that a single interpreter will be handling all requests in the system as they come in, the computer handling the requests will actually create many *instances* of the Python interpreter for handling different requests.
+This means that new connections to the server will be sent to (potentially many) different instances of the Python interpreter running the new code.

+This is the essential (software) part of allowing a single piece of software to service many, many incoming requests efficiently.
+The routing of an incoming request to a running Python instance is done through a piece of software (or, occasionally, hardware) called a *load balancer*.
+In practice, all this means is that responding to a request shouldn't rely on the global state of a Python environment unless that state is identical across all instances (*e.g.,* the state is initialised in the same way for all instances).
+More succinctly, if you need something to change the behaviour of how a request is handled, that should be stored in a database and the actual request behaviour determined by reading the appropriate values from the database and handling accordingly.

+For an example of this, we can examine how "client sessions" are handled in the code for this experiment: we associate the client session with a session identifier string which is stored in the client's cookie and store in the database along with all of the participant's details (whether they've completed the task, read the PLS, clicked agree on the consent form, *etc.*).
+Whenever a request is received, the session identifier in the cookie is read from the HTTP headers.
+The user information is then read from the database and the appropriate response is given.
+If we could absolutely ensure that only a single Python process was ever going to handle this session data, we could just store all of this information in memory, but that can not be ensured in this case (and is generally not good practice unless it is required for other reasons).

 # Retrieving the data
+Once data has been uploaded by the participants to the

 # A little more information
 ## Why Python?
 What is Flask?